 For more information about the aims, objectives and policies of the program, please refer to The Hub Carers Handbook.
 We also have an easy-to-read guide for families and participants, Disability Program Participant Handbook

 Carers ACT is a registered provider of NDIS services.
 We claim the Temporary Transition Payment (TTP) which is a temporary payment that assists us to transition to the NDIS (see the NDIS website and price guide for further information).
 The amount we charge for attendance at the Hub program is the TTP price for group activities in a Centre.
-Our price list is attached.
+Click here to access our price list.

 All enquiries can be directed to Carers ACT on 6296 9900 or email@example.com